Edit Blog Post

 The centre is part of a program that aims to provide people living with disabilities in central Vietnam with new, improved opportunities and will focus on adults whose complex disabilities include Polio, war injuries, cerebral palsy and disabilities that are a result of accidents.

-If you are a "super sales gal"
+If you are a "super sales gal" like Robbie and interested in volunteering at the Lifestart Foundation Workshop

 Tuan, the phsyio assistant at the centre demonstrating the weights.

-in the customer service field and helping to improve sales we would love to hear from you.
+improve sales we would love to hear from you.

 Lifestart Foundation is fortunate to have an amazing team of supporters and volunteers from many corners of the world.
 We are very grateful to all of our supporters and volunteers for their ongoing help and assistance.
 It would be impossible to write a blog about everyone that has volunteered and contributed over the years however I hope the occasional blog about some of our volunteers inspires the spirit of volunteering in us all.